H1 (particle detector): History

 The construction of a lepton–proton collider was recommended strongly by the European Committee for Future Accelerators (ECFA) on May 9, 1980.
 The first proposals for the H1 detector were made in 1981, and the letter of intent for the H1 experiment was published on June 28, 1985.
 The technical proposal for the H1 detector was finalized on March 25, 1986.

 The H1 detector was operational with the first collisions of HERA in 1992.
 It was upgraded during the HERA luminosity upgrade for the HERA II running period from 2000 to 2003.
 The H1 detector then took data until the shutdown of HERA in June 2007 and was mostly dismantled afterwards.

 Several subdetector components are now exhibited in the HERA Hall West at DESY.
 The HERA North Hall, where the H1 detector was located, is now used for the new ALPS experiment, which looks for axion-like particles.

 The data taken with the H1 detector are preserved for future analyses within the DPHEP (Data Preservation and Long Term Analysis in High Energy Physics) initiative.

 The "sister experiment" of H1 at the HERA accelerator was the ZEUS experiment, which was also a multi-purpose detector with similar physics goals to H1.

-The H1 Collaboration
+The H1 collaboration

 The H1 experiment was designed and operated by an international collaboration of about 400 physicists and technicians from 43 institutes in 18 countries (List of currently participating institutes).

-The H1 Detector
+The H1 detector

 Leptons (electrons or positrons) collided with protons in the interaction point of H1, and the particles produced in these collisions were detected by the H1 detector components.
-The collision products, often including the proton remnant and the scattered lepton, were detected by several sub-detectors.
+The collision products, often including the proton remnant and the scattered lepton, were detected by several subdetectors.
 Combining their information allowed the identification of particles from the interaction, or at least the reconstruction of the overall reaction kinematics.
 This in turn allowed the classification of the reaction.
 From the center outwards, H1's most important systems were: